A Course in Miracles Lesson 197

 As we practice gratefulness, we begin to perceive a new world, one in which we are not pitched against each other in competition, but rather learning together that we are one, and that Love holds everything.

-In that world, we begin to sense a new God, and we sense, too, that every act of kindness – however small, however we struggle to extend it, is given to God Himself and received by God Himself, Who is not separate from us.
+In that world, we begin to sense a new God, and we sense, too, that every act of kindness – however small, however grudgingly we extend it, is given to God Himself and received by God Himself, Who is not separate from us, and the effect is joy.
+The effect is peace.

 We begin to perceive God everything and in all things, even those that challenge and haunt us.
 Everything becomes an opportunity to bless our own self, and in that blessing, to become yet more grateful.